 If you have 30 minutes, try this:

-Let your local media know you are coming to Washington, DC as a citizen-lobbyist to make the case for museums.
+- Let your local media know you are coming to Washington, DC as a citizen-lobbyist to make the case for museums.
 You can e-mail this to your local media with a brief, personal introduction from you, informing them of your availability for interviews or commentary before, during or after Museums Advocacy Day.
-You should send to the media at least two weeks beforehand and, as with all these items, follow-up via phone and/or email.
+You should send to the media at least two weeks before Museums Advocacy Day and, as with all these items, follow-up via phone and/or email.
 You also can include this tool in your press kit.

 If you have an hour, try one of these: